fernandotorch/throughspaceandtime/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+We specially started working in this project to let people know about the availabe data out there, but more importantly to encourage others to make it work in a weekend if they wanted to.
+So obviously any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)